delabassee/java-lab/intro.md

 The goal of this Hands-on-Lab is to allow you to discover, on Oracle Cloud, some key features recently added to the Java platform.

-To achieve this, you will use
+To achieve this, you will use :

-* Java SE 15, released in September 2020,
+* Java SE 16, currently in 'Release Candidate' phase and slated to be released mid-March 2021.

 * Helidon, a collection of Java libraries for writing microservices,